Sergio Seipke

 Back in 2005 Bill Clark encouraged me to start leading raptor tours as a means of funding my book project.
 I co-led my first tour in 2006 along with Bill, in northern Argentina.
 Although we only had one (!) paticipant on that tour, it was a fun experience—I was hooked.
 In February 2013 I formally organized Raptours, L.L.C. in Lincoln, Nebraska, and now own the company.
 This resulted in a new and very exciting phase of my raptor career.
 Since 2005 to date I have designed, organized, and led or co-led raptor tours in eight countries in four continents.

 Raptors have inspired me to travel.
-I've watched, studied, photographed and enjoyed raptors in 13 countries including Argentina, Brazil, Bolivia, Chile, Ecuador, Germany, Panama, South Africa, Thailand, the U.K., and the U.S.A.
+I've watched, studied, photographed and enjoyed raptors in 17 countries including Argentina, Australia, Brazil, Bolivia, Chile, Ecuador, Germany, Lesotho, Nepal, Mexico, Panama, South Africa, Spain, Thailand, the U.K., the U.S.A, and Venezuela.
 While mother taught me to speak Spanish, raptors made me fluent in English and Portuguese.
 I have met many inspiring individuals in my travels ranging from superstar international raptor experts to impressively knowledgeable local naturalists.
-Not that I am counting, but as of September 2019 I have seen 224 species of raptors (sensu Gill & Donsker [eds.]
+Not that anyone is counting, but as of September 2024 I have seen 225 species of raptors (sensu Gill & Donsker [eds.]
 2014, IOC World List).
-OK, maybe I am counting them, after all.
+OK, maybe someone is counting them, after all.

 I will always remember the first time I recognized that a raptor was a raptor: I was eight; it was siesta time, and I was walking by myself along a scorching-hot dirt road in northern Misiones.
 All of a sudden a “hawk” perched on a tree that was part of the green wall on the road shoulder.
 The bird wagged its tail and crouched right after folding its wings.
 I saw its exquisitely fine barring on chest and belly, its dark hood and the penetrating bright yellow eyes as they stared at me.
 He gave me a harsh, nasal “Eeeehhh”, and glided across the road never to be seen again.
 I did not know what it was back then (although I do now, as probably you do, too) but I will never forget it.

 When I am not scouting, designing, organizing, or leading a raptor tour, I try to fly-fish wherever I go—I am partial to Golden Dorado, although I won't turn down a dry fly rainbow stream.
-I also enjoy very much spending time at home with my three kids: Sean, Dakota, and Ivan.
+I also enjoy very much spending time with my four kids: Sean, Dakota, Ivan, and Angel.

 Send Sergio a message.